GSA/digitalgov.gov/content/posts/2014-04-28-in-crowdsourcing-competitions-defining-the-problem-is-half-the-battle.md

 ---
+url: /2014/04/28/in-crowdsourcing-competitions-defining-the-problem-is-half-the-battle/
 date: 2014-04-28 10:00:31 -0400
-title: 'In Crowdsourcing Competitions, Defining the Problem is Half the Battle'
+title: In Crowdsourcing Competitions, Defining the Problem is Half the Battle
 summary: 'After leading a complex effort to crowdsource ideas to solve a problem facing your agency, the last thing you want to hear is that the innovative solutions you received don&rsquo;t actually help remedy the issue.
 More than 20 federal innovators recently took part in a'
-authors: [tlowden]
+authors:
+  - tlowden
 categories:
   - Challenges
-  - 'crowdsourcing-citizen-science'
+  - 'Crowdsourcing &amp; Citizen Science'
 tag:
   - ChallengeGov
   - crowdsourcing